Robert Carr

-Early life
+Background

-Robert Carr was educated at Westminster School and Gonville and Caius College, Cambridge, where he read Natural Sciences, graduating in 1938.
+Leonard Robert Carr was born in North Finchley on 11 November 1916.
+He was educated at Westminster School and Gonville and Caius College, Cambridge, where he read Natural Sciences, graduating in 1938.
 After graduation he applied his knowledge of metallurgy at John Dale & Co, the family metal engineering firm.
 A collapsed lung kept him from war service but his firm specialised in the construction of airframes for Lancaster bombers.

+In 1943, Carr married Joan Twining, and they had a son and two daughters.
+Their son, David, died in a traffic accident in 1965.

 Political career

-He was elected Member of Parliament for Mitcham in 1950 and served there until 1974, when the seat was merged and he moved to Carshalton.
+Carr first sought the Conservative nomination in Barnet ahead of the 1950 election, but lost to Reginald Maudling.
+He was instead elected Member of Parliament for Mitcham in 1950 and served there until February 1974, when the seat was merged and he moved to Carshalton.
+He was a Parliamentary Private Secretary (PPS) to Anthony Eden from 1951 to 1955, and then a PPS at the Ministry of Labour under Iain Macleod after Eden became prime minister.

-In Edward Heath's government, he served as Secretary of State for Employment and was responsible for the modernising Industrial Relations Act 1971, which balanced the introduction of compensation for unfair dismissal with curbs on the freedom to strike and the virtual abolition of closed shop agreements.
-The Industrial Relations Act 1971 was deeply disliked by, trade unions, whose industrial action lead to the three-day week and ultimately to the defeat of the government.
+Carr was a supporter of the European Economic Community, and was amiable to Edward Heath's election as Conservative Party leader in 1965, even though he had supported Maudling, despite Maudling having earlier defeated Carr for the Barnet nomination.
+When Heath became prime minister after the election of 1970, Carr served as Secretary of State for Employment and was responsible for the modernising Industrial Relations Act 1971, which balanced the introduction of compensation for unfair dismissal with curbs on the freedom to strike and the virtual abolition of closed shop agreements.
+The Industrial Relations Act 1971 was deeply disliked by trade unions, whose industrial action lead to the three-day week and ultimately to the defeat of the Heath government.
 The victorious Labour Party promptly repealed the Industrial Relations Act and replaced it with the Trade Union and Labour Relations Act 1974, which scrapped the "offensive" provisions but effectively re-enacted the remainder of Carr's 1971 Act.

 In 1971, Carr escaped injury when The Angry Brigade anarchist group exploded two bombs outside his house.
 More than thirty years later, a member of the group issued a public apology to Carr and sent him a Christmas card.